eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/configure-oxtrust.md

 If you do not already have a Gluu Server, you can [read the docs](http://gluu.org/docs/ce) to learn how to download and deploy the software for free.

+!!!
+Note
+    Super Gluu is tightly bundled with the Gluu Server.
+The purpose of the Gluu Server is to provide a central authentication service for many mobile and web applications.
+The purpose of Super Gluu is to enforce strong authentication for access to those apps that rely on the Gluu Server for login.

 ## Enable Super Gluu

 To get started, log into the Gluu Server dashboard (a.k.a. oxTrust) and do the following: